 E.16 All dumpsters and other trash and recycling containers serving the Project shall be enclosed and covered (with the exception of construction dumpsters used during construction).
 The Board shall review the dumpster location as part of the approval of the Final Plans if different from what has been shown on the Approved Plans.

 E.17 All retaining walls visible from a public way or direct abutters, as determined by the Building Commissioner based upon the time of year when such walls would be most visible, shall be constructed in an aesthetic manner.
-Specifically, retaining walls shall avoid the use of exposed concrete to the greatest extent practicable.
+Specifically, retaining walls shall avoid the use of exposed concrete (similar to a foundation wall) to the greatest extent practicable.

 E.18 Snow shall be stored within the areas of the Property designated on the Approved Plans.
 To the extent snowfall exceeds the capacity of the designated snow storage areas, the Applicant shall truck the excess snow off-site.
 Snow may not be placed in or adjacent to resource areas.